nvasilev/TenancyDeposit/README.md

 # TenancyDeposit
 Welcome to the "Tenancy Deposit" DApp.
 This distributed app runs on the Etherereum blockchain network and holds a tenancy deposit as a Solidity smart contract.

+You could explore the application on the following URL: [`http://tenancy-deposit-dapp.nvasilev.com`](tenancy-deposit-dapp.nvasilev.com)

 # Description
 Tenancy Deposit DApp keeps a tenant's deposit in an account separate of landlord's one during the renting period and returns it after the tenancy contract terminates.
 In case of a dispute between the two parties over the size of the deduction the landlord claims, an arbiter resolves it.